 Going to Africa to build schools is a thing.
 It’s an entire industry designed to pad college resumes and palliate swelling egos.
 That wasn’t why I went, but you could never tell a naive soldier that he didn’t go to war.
 Even if he served in the kitchens or remained on base mending tents, he was deployed in service of the empire and his mere presence made its objective complete.
 Once your feet touched tarmac, you were part of the war effort.

 That’s how I found myself, boots down in Senegal, a naive soldier with the best of intentions, bringing seeds of the great enlightenment to The Dark Continent.

-It was a much younger and slimmer and fresher-faced version of me, but that boy spent a month living in a tiny town in Senegal, deployed each morning to an even tinier village with a name I can't remember or even place on a map.
+It was a much younger and slimmer and fresher-faced version of me, but that boy spent a month living in a tiny town far north of Dakar, deployed each morning to an even tinier village with a name I can't remember or even place on a map.